Ayush-0404/Eterna-Backend/README.md

 - [Prisma](https://www.prisma.io/) - Next-generation ORM
 - [Zod](https://zod.dev/) - TypeScript-first schema validation

-- AI tool help to fasten the process and have efficient execution.
+- AI tool help taken to fasten the process and have efficient execution.
 ---

 **Built with ❤️ by Ayush using TypeScript and Node.js**